Network Slicing in 5G Mobile Communication Architecture, Profit Modeling, and Challenges: Open Research Challenges and Future Directions

-\textbf{3-Management:} Despite efficient dynamicity and higher scalability that network slicing brings to 5G system, network management and orchestration in multi-tenant scenarios are considered to be major concerns.
-In order to dynamically assign network resources to different slices, the optimization policy that manages resource orchestrator should deal with situations where resources demands are vary.
-To accomplish this goal, i) an effective cooperation between slice-specific management functional block and resource orchestrator is required, ii) all policies are needed to be automatically validated, and iii) computationally design all resource allocation algorithms and conflict resolution mechanisms at each abstraction layer.
+\textbf{3 — Management:} Despite the improved dynamicity and scalability that network slicing brings to 5G communication systems, network management and orchestration in multi-tenant environments remain major challenges.
+In order to dynamically assign network resources to different slices, the optimization policies governing the resource orchestrator must be able to handle situations where resource demands vary.
+To achieve this goal: i) effective cooperation between slice-specific management functional blocks and the resource orchestrator is required; ii) all management policies must be automatically validated; and iii) efficient resource allocation algorithms and conflict resolution mechanisms must be designed and implemented at each abstraction layer.

-\textbf{4-Performance:} The 5G communication system is composed of several virtual networks, different radio access technology, and various QoS requirements over the same infrastructure.
-When network slices are deployed, network performance analysis and QoS measurement can become more challenging and complicated tasks.
-Therefore, an intensive study is required to provide solutions for dynamic performance measurement and network analysis considering both time and cost.
+\textbf{4 — Performance:} The 5G communication system consists of multiple virtual networks, different radio access technologies, and diverse QoS requirements operating over the same network infrastructure.
+When network slices are deployed, network performance analysis and QoS measurement become more challenging tasks.
+Therefore, comprehensive studies are required to develop effective solutions for dynamic performance monitoring and network analysis while considering both time and cost constraints.

-\textbf{5-Standardization:} Network slicing standardization process is still in its initial phase and is mostly focused on vertical slicing.
-There are wide range of studies being conducted on network slicing by various research projects including NGMN, 5G NORMA, Co-Funded framework, WWRF, 3GPP, and 5GPPP.
-In all these projects, network slicing is considered as one of the most fundamental requirements of 5G communication system.
-The current status of network slicing development is dealing with concept, system architecture, requirements at different network subsections, and the impact of slicing on network architecture.
-Above all these various research directions of network slicing, a comprehensive global standardization is required to be deployed in emerging 5G system.
-Full standardization process of network slicing is expected to be finalized in the context of Release 15 and beyond of 3GPP.
+\textbf{5 — Standardization:} The standardization process for network slicing is still in its initial phase and has primarily focused on vertical slicing.
+A wide range of studies on network slicing are currently being conducted by various research initiatives and projects, including NGMN Alliance, 5G Novel Radio Multiservice adaptive network Architecture (NORMA), the Co-Funded Framework, Wireless World Research Forum (WWRF), Third Generation Partnership Project (3GPP), and 5G Infrastructure Public Private Partnership (5G PPP).
+Across these initiatives, network slicing is widely considered one of the fundamental requirements for 5G communication systems.
+The current stage of network slicing development mainly focuses on defining its concept, system architecture, requirements across different network segments, and the impact of slicing on overall network architecture.
+Considering these diverse research directions, comprehensive global standardization is required for the effective deployment of network slicing in emerging 5G communication systems.
+The full standardization process of network slicing is expected to be finalized in the context of 3GPP Release 15 and beyond.